 Chapter 13 Bankruptcy Attorney Fees

 In a Chapter 13 bankruptcy case, you are allowed to pay some or all of your attorney’s fees through the Chapter 13 plan.
-Some lawyers allow you to pay their full fee through your repayment plan, without paying anything up front.
+Some lawyers allow you to pay their full fee through your repayment plan, without paying anything upfront.
 But most attorneys require an initial payment or couple of plan payments to prove to the court that you will make payments during the plan.
 This tends to prove the plan is feasible.
-This also insures he will be paid at least part of the attorney fee.
+This also ensures he will be paid at least part of the attorney fee.
 This is especially needed if you have not been making mortgage or car payments for some time.

-Most courts have a standard fee that the attorneys may charge for a Chapter 13 bankruptcy without the court reviewing it called a no look fee.
-Unless more than the standard work is required, attorneys are not allowed to charge more than this no look fee.
+Most courts have a standard fee that the attorneys may charge for a Chapter 13 bankruptcy without the court reviewing it called a no-look fee.
+Unless more than the standard work is required, attorneys are not allowed to charge more than this no-look fee.
 After the Chapter 13 plan is confirmed the attorney may request additional fees if the case requires additional work.
 This is often caused by the client not making payments into the court on time or disobeying other rules.
 Making mortgage or plan payments late may cost a client over 1000 in attorney fees and court costs charged by the bank alone.

 Chapter 13 no look fees are different for each judicial district.
 However, they are typically between $3,000 and $4,000 in Indiana and Kentucky.
 The good thing about Chapter 13 bankruptcy is that you often don’t have to pay the attorney fees upfront.
-You may however have to pay the first couple of Chapter 13 plan payments into the attorneys trust account.
-Attorneys will ask for either the plan payments or part of their attorney fee prior to filing a Chapter 13 case to insure the client actually plans to make the payments into the Chapter 13.
+You may however have to pay the first couple of Chapter 13 plan payments into the attorney’s trust account.
+Attorneys will ask for either the plan payments or part of their attorney fee prior to filing a Chapter 13 case to ensure the client actually plans to make the payments into Chapter 13.
 How much your bankruptcy lawyer will require upfront depends on your case and how expensive the attorney is but a normal consumer case is probably looking at 1000 to 1500 plus the filing fee for filing a Chapter 13.

 Chapter 7 Bankruptcy Attorney Fees